focus-editor/focus/LOG.md

     + Draw footer
     + Fix the cursor when scrolled horizontally
     - Implement the rest of actions
+    - Ctrl+x without a selection deletes line (but only if no cursors have a selection)
+    - Delete to end of line (Ctrl+K)
+    - Fix issues near the end of file
+        + Crash
+        - Not processing the last line properly (when scanning for newlines)
+        - Test indent/unindent
     - Refresh buffers from disk
     - Global search
+        - Double shift to search
+        - TEST THIS: All files opened separately should always appear at the top in searches
     - Local search

     - Line wrap:
         - Implement wrapping for buffer
         - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)

-    - Fix issues near the end of file
-        + Crash
-        - Not processing the last line properly (when scanning for newlines)
-        - Test indent/unindent
     - Use SIMD for syntax highlighting
     - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)